What is framebuffer ?

 struct fb_var_screeninfo; /* Get variable screen informations with FBIOGET_VSCREENINFO */

-struct fb_fix_screeninfo; /* Get fixed screen informations with FBIOGET_FSCREENINFO */
+struct fb_fix_screeninfo; /* Get fixed screen informations with FBIOGET_FSCREENINFO */A simple program

 Return codes are not checked for simplicity.